liftoff-sr/CIPster/README.md

 I use JEdit as my text editor, you don't need an IDE, building from the command line is not bad with the makefiles that CMake creates.

-For configuring the project we recommend the use of a CMake GUI (e.g.,the cmake-gui oackage on Linux)
+For configuring the project we recommend the use of a CMake GUI (i.e. the cmake-curses-gui or cmake-gui package on Linux).

 ## Compiling on Linux for POSIX: